Prompting guidance

 Extracting tables

-Extract tables using either extraction or reasoning fields.
+Extract tables using extraction fields.

-Follow these prompting best practices to extract tables from documents.
+Follow these prompting best practices to extract tables from documents:

 -